Spring 2021 Fellowship Program

 We must work to ensure that our political and justice systems provide fairness and dignity to all.
 Our nation was founded and continues to better itself, catalyzed by those who speak up for change and work to hold their government and their leaders accountable.
 Discovering Justice is investing in our next generation of change makers.

-The Discovering Justice Fellowship Program – Fall 2020
+The Discovering Justice Fellowship Program – Spring 2021

-Discovering Justice Fellows will work directly with a staff person to help develop and/or run a Discovering Justice program and/or build the organization’s operational capacity.
-During the three month program from September to December, Fellows will learn a variety of skills including how to deliver civic education programming, work for social change, and run and manage a nonprofit organization.
+Discovering Justice Fellows work directly with a staff person to help develop and/or run a Discovering Justice program and/or build the organization’s operational capacity.
+During the three month program from January to April, Fellows will learn a variety of skills including how to deliver civic education programming, work for social change, and run and manage a nonprofit organization.

 With current COVID-19 restrictions, the Fellowship can be done remotely and/or as a hybrid with 1-2 days a week at the office in the Federal Courthouse in Boston.
-Our Fall 2020 offerings:
+Our Spring 2021 offerings:

 Online Courthouse Tour Development Fellowship